Before we begin, read these principles that can guide you, whichever measures you choose to put in place...

 On arable farmland, it has been proven that managing between 5 and 10% of land in the right way can make a huge difference for wildlife.

-To help farmland wildlife the most, try to implement a range of advice from these key elements.
+To help farmland wildlife the most, try to implement a range of advice from these key actions.

 Habitats already established on the farm are often the most wildlife-rich.
 Looking after the existing features on the farm and managing them well should be the priority when providing space for wildlife.